lakhanleo/lakhanleo.github.io/README.md

 - Developed a dynamic and visually appealing wallpaper application using Flutter.

-- Implemented features including image browsing, search functionality, and wallpaper setting.
+- Implemented features including image browsing, search functionality, and wallpaper download.

 - Integrated third-party APIs for high-quality image retrieval and ensured smooth performance.

 - Designed a user-friendly UI with Figma, focusing on enhancing user experience and engagement.

-- Utilized state management techniques to manage the app's state efficiently.

 - Ensured compatibility across various devices and screen sizes through responsive design practices.

 - Conducted thorough testing and debugging to maintain high app performance and reliability.